#Hyperhidrosis treatment featured in Philippines! State-of-the-art technology on ‘Salamat Dok’ http://t.co/x4nC0bREBh Tune in!

-While miraDry is promising news for those who suffer with underarm sweating, it cannot be used to treat excessive sweating in other areas such as sweaty hands or sweaty feet because the procedure requires an underlying layer of fat.
-Underarms have this, but hands and feet do not.
-Become familiar with the research findings, and understand the procedure for miraDry here.
+While miraDry is promising news for those who suffer with underarm sweating, it cannot be used to treat excessive sweating in other areas such as hands or feet because the procedure has been optimized to take into account the physical attributes of the underarms.

-miraDry uses a non-invasive handheld device to deliver precisely controlled electromagnetic energy beneath the underarm skin to the specific location of sweat glands, resulting in thermolysis (decomposition by heat) of the sweat glands.
+miraDry uses a non-invasive handheld device to deliver precisely controlled electromagnetic energy beneath the underarm skin to the specific area where sweat glands are located, resulting in thermolysis (decomposition by heat) of the sweat glands.
 While the sweat glands are being eliminated through electromagnetic technology, the top layers of the skin are simultaneously cooled and protected.
-Sweat glands do not grow back after treatment so the effect can be seen almost immediately and results are lasting.
+Sweat glands are not believed to grow back after treatment so the effect can be seen almost immediately and results are lasting.
 For best results, two procedures spaced three months apart are recommended.

-Outpatient physician visits for miraDry treatment typically take one hour during which a physician administers local anesthesia (usually lidocaine injections) and then uses the miraDry handheld device to deliver electromagnetic energy non-invasively to the underarms.
-The miraDry device cools the outer layer of the skin and patients usually experience little to no discomfort during the procedure.
-There is minimal to no downtime afterwards.
+The miraDry procedure is performed in the physician's office and typically takes one hour.
+Local anesthesia (usually lidocaine injections) will be administered before starting the treatment.
+Patients usually experience little to no discomfort during the procedure and there is minimal to no downtime afterwards.
 A mild over-the-counter pain medication and ice packs are generally recommended for a few days.
 Most patients are able to return to normal activities or work right after the procedure, and can typically resume exercise within several days.

-The safety data from the three clinical studies of miraDry has been reported as very good.
-Common side effects include mild to moderate temporary swelling and discomfort in the treatment area lasting about one week.
-Mild numbness or altered sensation of the skin in the underarm area can last several months.
+Common and minor side effects of miraDry include underarm swelling, redness, and tenderness lasting for several days.
+Numbness and tingling can occur in the upper arm or armpit and may last for about 5 weeks.
 While sweating is an essential body function for temperature-control, the underarms house less than 2% of the body's sweat glands.
-The elimination of these sweat glands should have no effect on body thermoregulation and compensatory sweating (sweating on other body parts, common after ETS surgery) has not been shown to be a concern.
+According to experts, the elimination of these sweat glands should, therefore, have no effect on body thermoregulation and compensatory sweating (sweating on other body parts, common after ETS surgery) has not been shown to be a concern.
 Depending on where you live, the cost of miraDry is approximately $3,000.